 Skip to main content

-State-specific W-2 vs 1099 cost comparison for North Carolina employers.
+Interactive calculator comparing W-2 employee vs 1099 contractor costs for North Carolina employers.

 Data current as of March 2026 Sources: IRS Publication 15-A, SSA wage base notices, State Workforce Agencies